 I charge you a flat fee, and then I do everything in my being to earn my way by giving you a premium ceremony experience.

-As I've heard it said, "If you think hiring a professional is expensive, you ought to try hiring an amateur."
+As it's been said, "If you think hiring a professional is expensive, you ought to try hiring an amateur."
+(And better hope they even show up.)

 Please contact me for an exact dollar figure.
-After all this exposition, you might be surprised how cheap, I mean priceless, my services are...especially for making your ceremony the real centerpiece of your wedding day.
+After all this exposition, you might be surprised how cheap, I mean priceless, my services are...especially for making your ceremony the real centerpiece of your wedding day, and by which it will be remembered in years to come.

 Studded along life’s journey are turning points that call for our reverent attention.
 To notice and mark in a way that honors.
 These transitions are sacred if for no other reason than they are what make us human, capable of change and progress.